joonanlab/joonanlab.github.io/team/seoyeon.md

 - 2018-2022 B.Sc. in Biosystem and Biomedical Sciences, Korea University, South Korea

 ### Publication
-- valproic acid in autism risk development, under review
+- Valproic acid in autism risk development, under review
 - Metastatic regulation in melanoma cancer, under review
+- Actin-microtubule in immunological synapse, under review
 - Genome-wide evaluation and functional characterization of RNA m6a modification in tumor, in preparation
-- T-cell exclusion and cancer progression, in preparation
+- A single cell landscape of myeloid differentiation, in preparation

 ### Awards
 - 2022 Outstanding poster award at the Korean Society for Bioinformatics